couchbase/indexing/secondary/docs/configuration.rst

 **queryport.indexer.readDeadline** (int)
     timeout, in milliseconds, is timeout while reading from socket

+**queryport.indexer.streamChanSize** (int)
+    size of the buffered channels used to stream request and response.

 **queryport.indexer.writeDeadline** (int)
     timeout, in milliseconds, is timeout while writing to socket